NVIDIA/bionemo-framework/README.md

 test                   # Executes pytest in the release image.
 ```

+You can combine `just` commands together.
+For example, run `just build-dev build-release` to build both images.

 All `bionemo2` code is partitioned into independently installable namespace packages.
 These live under the `sub-packages/` directory.

 ## Downloading artifacts